-- Depending on the lens type, shutter speed, aperture, subject conditions, brightness, etc., the continuous shooting speed may become slower. - If you set [Distortion] to [Enable], the continuous shooting speed will decrease (p.141).
+- Depending on the lens type, shutter speed, aperture, subject conditions, brightness, etc., the continuous shooting speed may become slower. - If [3: Anti-flicker shoot.] is set to [Enable] and you shoot under a flickering light source, the continuous shooting speed may become slightly slower, or the continuous shooting interval may become irregular.
+Also, the time lag until shutter release may be slightly longer than usual (p.144). - If you set [Distortion] to [Enable], the continuous shooting speed will decrease (p.141).